Belval/TextRecognitionDataGeneratorDocs/overview.md

   -sw [SPACE_WIDTH], --space_width [SPACE_WIDTH]
                         Define the width of the spaces between words.
-2.0 means twice the normal space width
+2.0 means twice the normal space width -m [MARGINS], --margins [MARGINS]
+                        Define the margins around the text when rendered.
+In pixels
+  -fi, --fit            Apply a tight crop around the rendered text
 ```